BakedGoat/lswebhomework3/README.md

 ```

-My name is:
+My name is: Robert Mah

-I like to:
+I like to: Play hockey and go for long hikes in the forest.

-I'm learning:
+I'm learning: How to code for a possible change in career.
+I'm also going to try to find time to learn how bjj.

 ```